-NCSSS faculty will ensure your internship experiences align with the goals of social work field education to maximize this step in obtaining your degree and moving forward in your career.
+NCSSS faculty will ensure your field experiences align with the goals of social work education to maximize this step in obtaining your degree and moving forward in your career.
 You’ll:

 - Learn to provide social services across multiple fields of practice